atique7465/Data_Structure_in_detail/tree/readme.md

      |Insert	|O(1)	      |O(n)         |O(1)       |O(log n)     |
      |Delete	|O(n)	      |O(n)         |O(n)       |O(log n)     |

+**Advantages of BST over Hash Table**
+Hash Table supports following operations in Θ(1) time.
+1) Search
+2) Insert
+3) Delete

+The time complexity of above operations in a self-balancing Binary Search Tree (BST) (like Red-Black Tree, AVL Tree, Splay Tree, etc) is O(Logn).
+So Hash Table seems to beating BST in all common operations.
+When should we prefer BST over Hash Tables, what are advantages.
+Following are some important points in favor of BSTs.

+- We can get all keys in sorted order by just doing Inorder Traversal of BST.
+This is not a natural operation in Hash Tables   and requires extra efforts.
+- Doing order statistics, finding closest lower and greater elements, doing range queries are easy to do with BSTs.
+Like       sorting, these operations are not a natural operation with Hash Tables.
+- BSTs are easy to implement compared to hashing, we can easily implement our own customized BST.
+To implement Hashing, we     generally rely on libraries provided by programming languages.
+- With Self-Balancing BSTs, all operations are guaranteed to work in O(Logn) time.
+But with Hashing, Θ(1) is average time     and some particular operations may be costly, especially when table resizing happens.

  **Resource:**
 1. Data structures: Binary Search Tree.<br>
 [https://www.youtube.com/watch?v=pYT9F8_LFTM&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=27](url)